ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 <span class="image left"><img class="p-image" alt="Frederik Vannieuwenhuyse" src="/img/xpdays-benelux-2017/Frederik-Vannieuwenhuyse.png"></span>
 <span class="image left"><img class="p-image" alt="Johannes Schartau" src="/img/xpdays-benelux-2017/Johannes-Schartau.png"></span>
-[Frederik Vannieuwenhuyse](https://twitter.com/vfrederik) is a multidisciplinary generalising specialist and is continuously on a journey of discovery and learning how to grow effective, resilient and agile organisations.<br><br>
+[Frederik Vannieuwenhuyse](https://twitter.com/vfrederik){:target="_blank"} is a multidisciplinary generalising specialist and is continuously on a journey of discovery and learning how to grow effective, resilient and agile organisations.<br><br>
-[Johannes Schartau](https://twitter.com/integralagile) is an Agile Coach, consultant and professional Zombie Scrum fighter from Hamburg, Germany.
+[Johannes Schartau](https://twitter.com/integralagile){:target="_blank"} is an Agile Coach, consultant and professional Zombie Scrum fighter from Hamburg, Germany.
 He is passionate about creating environments for real collaboration and joyful creativity.

-The first part of this exercise consisted of reading 6 case studies and writing down on post-it notes how you would handle each situation, what questions you would ask.
+The first part of this exercise consisted of reading six case studies and writing down on post-it notes how you would handle each situation, what questions you would ask.
 These post-it notes will be used in a later exercise, after an explanation of the so-called Integral Theory:
 <div class="row">
   <div class="6u -3u 8u(small) -2u(small) 12u(xsmall)">